mpitutorial/mpitutorial/tutorials/point-to-point-communication-application-random-walk/index.md

 ```

 ## Running the application
-The code for the application can be downloaded <a href="http://www.mpitutorial.com/lessons/random_walk_app.tgz">here</a> or can be <a href="https://github.com/wesleykendall/mpitutorial/tree/master/random_walk_app" target="_blank">viewed/cloned on GitHub</a>.
+The [lesson code is viewable here]({{ site.github.code }}/tutorials/point-to-point-communication-application-random-walk/code).
 In contrast to the other lessons, this code uses C++.
-When <a href="http://www.mpitutorial.com/installing-mpich2/">installing MPICH2</a>, you also installed the C++ MPI compiler (unless you explicitly configured it otherwise).
+When [installing MPICH2]({{ site.baseurl }}/tutorials/installing-mpich2/), you also installed the C++ MPI compiler (unless you explicitly configured it otherwise).
 If you installed MPICH2 in a local directory, make sure that you have set your MPICXX environment variable to point to the correct mpicxx compiler in order to use my makefile.

-In my code, I have set up the run script to provide default values for the program: 100 for the domain size, 500 for the maximum walk size, and 20 for the number of walkers per process.
-The run script should spawn five MPI processes, and the output should look similar to this:
+In my code, I have set up the application run script to provide default values for the program: 100 for the domain size, 500 for the maximum walk size, and 20 for the number of walkers per process.
+If you run the random_walk program from the *tutorials* directory of the [repo]({{ site.github.code }}), it should spawn 5 processes and produce output similar to this.

 ```
->>> tar -xzf random_walk_app.tgz
->>> cd random_walk_app
+>>> cd tutorials
->>> make
-mpicxx -o random_walk random_walk.cc
->>> ./run.perl random_walk
+>>> ./run.py random_walk
 mpirun -n 5 ./random_walk 100 500 20
 Process 2 initiated 20 walkers in subdomain 40 - 59
 Process 2 sending 18 outgoing walkers to process 3